What should you do with your money to prepare for a recession?

 "If you have inflation and a recession combined together, it's a whole different beast," said Sam Zimmerman, CEO of Sagewell Financial, a banking company geared toward seniors.
 "This is a time for action.
 The quicker you move, the more agency you have in reducing the impact of a recession."

+In recent days, both President Biden and U.S. Treasury Secretary Janet Yellen have made public statements seeking to ease concerns about the economy.

+"I expect the economy to slow," Yellen said Sunday on ABC's This Week.
+"It's been growing at a very rapid rate as the economy, as the labor market has recovered and we have reached full employment, it's natural now that we expect a transition to steady and stable growth.
+But I don't think a recession is at all- at all inevitable.

-Given the darkening economic forecast, what should you do with your money, and how can you prepare for a possible recession?
+But given the darkening forecast, it's not too soon to plan ahead.
+Read on to learn how you can prepare for a possible recession.

 First, don't do this